SofiaHelena1/BroadcastChat/README.md

 1-Compile for host

-2-Run using this format: ./tcpserver <protocol or portnum>
+2-Run using this format: ./<name_executable> <protocol or portnum>

+3- whenever a new client enters the chat, the server will print who enter in the chat

 *Makefile*